herlian-azis/titok-liker/README.md

 npm start

-If the window is open, enter the email and password that you have registered with Titok
+If the window is open, enter the email and password that you have registered with Tiktok

 after login tiktok wait until the puzzle comes out and fill it in manually